 Change the text in the 3rd and 4th pargraphs of 20.9.2.2.1 (P3117L50) as follows:

-— BRP-RX PPDUs are packets that have TRN training subfields appended to them.
+— BRP-RX PPDUs are packets PPDUs that have an AGC field and a TRN training subfields field appended to them following the data part.
 These packets enable receiver antenna weight vector training.
+A BRP-RX PPDU has the header field Training Length greater than zero, the PPDU Type equal to zero and Beam Tracking Request (if present) equal to 0 .

-— BRP-TX PPDU are packets that have TRN training subfields appended to them.
+— BRP-TX PPDU are packets PPDUs that have an AGC field and a TRN training subfields field appended to them following the data part.
 The transmitting STA may change antenna configuration at the beginning of each subfield.
 The receiving STA performs measurements on these subfields and sends feedback to the STA that transmits the BRP-TX PPDU.
+A BRP-TX PPDU has the header field Training Length greater than 0 and the PPDU Type equal to 1.

 Remove the first paragraph of 20.9.2.2.2 (P3117L61):